when will your next book be out? ~ have any of your books been

 Q. When will your next book be coming

-A. Murder of Crows, the second book in my urban fantasy series about the Others, was released in March 2014 in the US and Australia.
-The paperback edition of Written in Red, was also released in the US in March.
+A. Vision in Silver, the third book in my urban fantasy series about the Others, will be released in March 2015.
+The paperback edition of Murder of Crows will be released in February 2015.

 Q. Will you be writing more books about the Others?